 The ADA affects workplaces and commercial entities in very specific ways.
 It establishes standards to ensure that your building is accessible to people with a wide range of disabilities.
 Today, we’ll focus on ADA rules surrounding doorways and entrances.

 According to the ADA standards, a door opening must be 32 inches wide at a minimum for commercial businesses.
 The width is the measurement of the fully clear space between the sides of the doorframe when the door is open.
-The widths should be measured as the entire clear space, and the measurement doesn't include the space taken up by the open door.
+Measure the widths as the entire clear space, excluding the space occupied by the open door.
 As for height, the door must be at least 80 inches tall.

 This standard applies to every door in your office and warehouse.
 If any of your doors fail to meet these requirements, you'll likely need to replace the door with a taller or wider option to comply with the ADA standards.
 Keep in mind that you may need to undergo a somewhat in-depth construction project to correct the issue if you have a doorway that's substantially under the requirements or if your place of business is in a much older building.